Carmel-by-the-Sea: 100 Years in the Making

-Carmel by the Sea is located south of San Francisco and in the Monterey Peninsula.
-It is a California city of European charms that has not changed much in the past 50 years due to severe city ordinances that strive to keep the natural habit as true as possible.
-Signs cannot exceed a certain size and are typically made of wood materials.
-Local businesses support one another and chain restaurants are not allowed; in fact, they do not even have a Starbucks, though their many other local coffee shops fill the needs of the locals and tourists better than Starbucks ever could.
-This is an incredibly tight knit community that is currently celebrating their 100th year anniversary and we loved visiting it in March.
+In Carmel, signs cannot exceed a certain size and are typically made of wood materials.
+Local businesses support one another and chain restaurants are not allowed.
+In fact, they do not even have a Starbucks, though their many other local coffee shops fill the needs of the locals and tourists better than Starbucks ever could.
+This is an incredibly tight knit community recently celebrated their 100th anniversary.

 Where We Stayed

-The Hofsas House Hotel walls are hand painted in Bavarian murals and themes by local artist Maxine Albro, who also did the whimsical prints in the lobby.
-The 4 story, 38 room hotel has charming rooms with modern conveniences including a mix of marble-topped antiques and furniture, a super comfy bed, and functional kitchenette.
-Hofsas House offers free continental breakfast, WIFI, and on-site parking.
-Their 80° pool is heated, open year round, and has views of the ocean, located only 8 blocks away.
-They are also pet-friendly, which is a big plus in my book.
+The Hofsas House’s walls are hand-painted with Bavarian murals by local artist Maxine Albro.
+It’s four-story, 38-room hotel has charming rooms with modern conveniences including a mix of marble-topped antiques and furniture, a super comfy bed, and functional kitchenette.
+Hofsas House offers free continental breakfast, Wi-Fi, and on-site parking.
+The 80° pool is heated, open-year-round, and offers views of the ocean, located only eight blocks away.
+Hofsas House is also pet-friendly, which is a big plus in my book.

-The extra touches really set this business apart and the ones that impressed me the most were the fact that Hofsas House offers their guests binoculars for their nature or beach walks, umbrellas in the event of rain, Dutch doors for enjoying the climate, and our room even had a heated bathroom floor.
-If you are not familiar with the geographical location of Carmel, it gets cold.
-Very cold.
+If you are not familiar with the geographical location of Carmel, it gets cold here—very cold.
 In fact during our March visit, it was 45° at night.
-Our hotel room had a wood-burning fireplace which we loved.
+Our Hofsas House room had a wood-burning fireplace which we thoroughly enjoyed.
 It also had a wet bar and small kitchen.
-Best yet, they also left us a mouth-watering hunk of triple creme and cheddar cheeses plus crackers from the Cheese Shop, a chef’s mecca for over 30 years.
+Best yet, the staff left us a mouth-watering hunk of triple creme and cheddar cheeses plus crackers from the Cheese Shop, a chef’s mecca in Carmel-by-the-Sea for over 30 years.
 We were also treated to a taste of the Holman Ranch’s Chardonnay wine.

 Fun Fact: Hofsas House artist Maxine Albro painted murals side by side with Diego Rivera in San Francisco.